arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 ## Introduction

-We are all living in a world that technological revolutions occur almost every day.
-One of the most important revolution was ,of course, the Communication Systems.
+We are all living in a world where technological revolutions occur almost every day.
+One of the most important revolutions was, of course, the Communication Systems.
 Today, you’re going to implement a simple version of a communication system.